noisyboiler/wampy/README.md

 With this session you can make RPC calls to any Calle registered with the router.

-# Quickstart: RPC call
+# Quickstart: A Calle Peer

-Just ensure that your application impliments the Peer interface.
+Any client, callee or caller, (as with a Router Peer) must implement the Peer interface.

 	In [1]: from wampy.interfaces import Peer

 	In [2]: callee = CalleApp(Peer):
 	   ...:		pass

-And that you decorate your entrypoints appropriately.
+Decorate your Callee's entrypoints appropriately.

-	In [1]: from wampy.entrypoints import rpc
+	In [3]: from wampy.entrypoints import rpc

-	In [2]: callee = CalleApp(Peer):
+	In [4]: class CalleApp(Peer):
+		...:
 		...:     @rpc
-		...:     def application_entrypoint(self):
+		...:     def callee_application_entrypoint(self):
 		...:         """ An exposed method to be called over RPC """ ...: